kashikarparth/dactl/_posts/2018-10-20-modecollapse.md

 ...and this whole process repeats for ever changing "modes" of the data distribution.
 This is mode collapse.

-This game of cat-and-mouse repeats ad nauseum, with the generator never being directly incentivised to cover both modes.
+This game of cat-and-mouse repeats ad nauseum, with the generator never being directly incentivized to cover both modes.
 In such a scenario the generator will exhibit very poor diversity amongst generated samples, which limits the usefulness of the learnt GAN.
 In reality, the severity of mode collapse varies from complete collapse (all generated samples are virtually identical) to partial collapse (most of the samples share some common properties).
 Unfortunately, mode collapse can be triggered in a seemingly random fashion, making it very difficult to play around with GAN architectures.

 Clearly, Mode Collapse is an <b>architectural</b> problem.

 ## The fix

 In my attempt, I view the basic problem of mode discovery as well as mode retention to fool the Discriminator.
 The most effective way to understand the real data distribution is via the use of a neural network classifier appropriately trained on the data.
 Let's assume we have a given data distribution, on which we fully train a classifier.
-We are now dealing with three spaces, the space with the real data distribution represented in the standard form, the calssification space of the newly trained network, and the space from which our generator maps out of.
+We are now dealing with three spaces, the space with the real data distribution represented in the standard form, the classification space of the newly trained network, and the space from which our generator maps out of.

 The idea I propose is to develop a mechanism for the generator to be able recognise to various possible data clusters/modes at the same time, without constantly trying to just fool the discriminator.
 For this, we jump into a latent space, with extended dimensions as compared to a latent space dimensionality for the standard benchmark of the given dataset, intentionally.
 We then come up with a way to sectionalise the given space, into smaller subspaces, which then would be used to train the GAN as the regular generator method procedure.